quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part28_n-step_Truncate.md

 :p What are the diagonal weight vectors in the true online TD(λ) algorithm?
 ??x
-The diagonal weight vectors \( w_t^t \) in the true online TD(λ) algorithm refer to the sequence of weight vectors along the main diagonal of the triangle.
+The diagonal weight vectors $w_t^t$ in the true online TD(λ) algorithm refer to the sequence of weight vectors along the main diagonal of the triangle.
 These vectors play a key role in the n-step returns and are used to compute new weight vectors efficiently. x??

 ---